Mental Health Resources for Teens

 Self-care is the process of taking the time for yourself to improve your mood and well-being.
 Put yourself on your to-do list!
 Set aside 15 minutes each day to practice self-care.
 Don’t know where to start?
 Try one of the ideas below.

 Spend time outdoors.
-Fresh air and sunshine increases serotonin in your body.
+Fresh air and sunshine increase serotonin in your body.

 Meditation or mindful breathing.
-Mindful meditation and breathing promotes relaxation while reducing anxiety, depression, and stress.
+Mindful meditation and breathing promote relaxation while reducing anxiety, depression and stress.
+Meditation or mindful breathing can also help you focus.

 Creative expression.
 Channel your emotions through an art form such as journaling, painting, dancing, or singing to music.